 The Series I Shares carry a non-cumulative dividend of 4.50% per annum, payable quarterly.
-Lifeco has the right to redeem the Series I Shares in whole or in part at a price of \$25.00 per share plus a premium if they are redeemed prior to June 30, 2015.
+Lifeco has the right to redeem the Series I Shares in whole or in part at a price of \$25.00 per share.
 Subject to the prior satisfaction of the claims of all creditors of Lifeco and of holders of shares of Lifeco ranking in priority to the Series I Shares, in the event of the liquidation, dissolution or winding-up of Lifeco, the holders of the Series I Shares are entitled to be paid an amount equal to \$25.00 per Series I Share plus declared and unpaid dividends before any amount is paid, or any assets of Lifeco are distributed, to the holders of Common Shares or to the holders of shares of any other class ranking junior to the Series I Shares.